Frost Death Knight DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Rime Procs

-Your Obliterate has a 45% chance, and your
+Your Obliterate has a 45% chance of causing your next

 Howling Blast to be free of cost and deal additional damage,